 Lay executors, said Evans, may also be tempted to ‘purposely misinterpret’ the will in order to favour one beneficiary over another, particularly when the deceased has a complex family.
 ‘Amateur executors may not want the money of the deceased to go outside of their immediate family and so take matters into their own hands distributing the assets as they see fit, even if that means they are acting contrary to their responsibilities as a legal executor,’ he said.

 Chairman of the Law Society’s wills and equity committee and partner at London firm Gedye & Sons, Richard Roberts, said the risk of mismanagement increases as more and more people take out probate themselves.
 ‘Many wrongly perceive the task to be simpler than it is,’ he said’.
 ‘There will always be lay executors who can do the job well and are perfectly trustworthy, but there will always be group of executors, who either administer an estate badly through ignorance or administer it fraudulently,’ added Roberts.

 Striking the right balance of providing advice, yet not encumbering the family with a professional who will not renounce can be difficult.
 KCT are happy to be appointed as reserve executors so that the family members can stand aside if they wish and let the professional step in.
 Equally, if the situation necessitates, we could be appointed as the primary executor.
-We commit to renouncing without charge should the family request.
-The testator can therefore be confident that their family have the necessary support in place without the worry of being tied in to a professional and their costs.
+We commit to renouncing should the family request.
+Therefore, the testator can be confident that their family has the necessary support in place.